dhana-sekhar/dhana-sekhar/README.md

   <summary>Who are you? 👨</summary>
   <pre>
-  As you know my name is sekhar, I am a passionate individual who always thrive to work on end to end products which develop sustainable and scalable social and technical systems to create impact.<br>
+  As you know my name is sekhar, I am a passionate individual who always thrive to work on end to end products which develop sustainable and scalable social and technical systems to create impact.
+  You can mail me at buddha.dhanasekhar@gmail.com
+  You can contact me at +91 8985886655<br>
   </pre>
 </details>
 <details>